Renan Barão: Back to title contention

 An immediate rematch with Dillashaw was scheduled to take place on 30 August 2014 at UFC 177.
 However, the day of the weigh-ins, Barão had to be admitted to the hospital as a result of his attempts to cut weight, and was removed from the card.
 Dillashaw eventually fought UFC newcomer Joe Soto whom he defeated by 5th-round knockout.

 In his first fight since losing the title, Barão faced Mitch Gagnon on 20 December 2014 at UFC Fight Night 58.
 He won the fight via arm-triangle submission in the third round.
 The win also earned Barão his first Performance of the Night bonus award.

 A rematch with Dillashaw was rescheduled and was expected to take place on 25 April 2015 at UFC 186.
 However a month before the event, Dillashaw was forced out of the bout after sustaining a broken rib while training.

 The rematch with Dillashaw eventually took place at UFC on Fox 16 on 25 July 2015.
 Barão lost the fight via TKO in the opening moments of the fourth round.

 Move back to Featherweight

 Barão next faced Jeremy Stephens in a featherweight bout on 29 May 2016 at UFC Fight Night 88.
 He lost the back and forth fight by unanimous decision.
 Both participants were awarded Fight of the Night honors for their performance.

 Barão faced Phillipe Nover on 24 September 2016 at UFC Fight Night 95.
 He won the fight via unanimous decision.

 Barão was briefly linked to a bout with Doo Ho Choi which was expected to take place on 15 April 2017 at UFC on Fox 24.
-However, as the announcement of the pairing began to circulate, Choi declined the bout, and as a result, Barão is expected to be rescheduled against a different opponent, possibly at another event.
+However, as the announcement of the pairing began to circulate, Choi declined the bout, and as a result, the bout never materialized.